mariusmilitaru32/boboshop/README.md

       - **Add permissions**

   4. Under **Users**:
-      - Choose a user name e.g. `keto-kreations-staticfiles-user`
+      - Choose a user name e.g. `boboshop-staticfiles-user`
       - Select **Programmatic access** as the **Access type**
       - Click Next
       - Add the user to the Group just created